xing/hops/renderer/readme.md

 # Hops Renderer

 Hops assumes you will write an Express-style middleware, transpiles it and makes it easy to use in non-transpiled and even non-server code.
-Hops' renderer is a simple helper to simplify using your custom middleware outside of Express servers.
+Hops' renderer is a simple helper to enable you to use your custom middleware outside of Express servers.

+Its export, `createRenderer`, creates a `render` function that, if called with a `location` string, returns a promise that resolves to the full body of your middleware's response.

-You can override hops' default configuration by passing a config object to the `createRenderer` function.
-Supported config options equal those supported in `package.json`.
+You can override hops' default Webpack configuration by passing a config object to the `createRenderer` function.
+You can also enable watch mode by passing a `watchOptions` object.

+### Target Audience

+If you want to use a custom Express middleware that's written in ECMAScript Next and transpiled reusing your Webpack loader config, to generate HTML output during your build, you might want to use this renderer.
+This way, you can prerender some of your pages at buildtime while using the very same code to dynamically generate other pages at runtime.

 ### Example

-This example shows how to write and configure a custom middleware and use it in a build script of some sort.
+This example shows how to write and configure a custom middleware and use it to prerender pages in a build script of some sort.

 ##### `package.json`